reduxjs/redux/docs/advanced/AsyncActions.md

 { type: 'FETCH_POSTS_SUCCESS', response: { ... } }
 ```

 Choosing whether to use a single action type with flags, or multiple action types, is up to you.
-It’s a convention you need to decide with your team.
+It's a convention you need to decide with your team.
 Multiple types leave less room for a mistake, but this is not an issue if you generate action creators and reducers with a helper library like [redux-actions](https://github.com/acdlite/redux-actions).

 Whatever convention you choose, stick with it throughout the application.
-We’ll use separate types in this tutorial.
+We'll use separate types in this tutorial.

 ## Synchronous Action Creators

-Let’s start by defining the several synchronous action types and action creators we need in our example app.
+Let's start by defining the several synchronous action types and action creators we need in our example app.
 Here, the user can select a subreddit to display:

 #### `actions.js`